apparena/patterns/README.md

 Done!
 Now edit your newly created pattern under *source/patterns/...*

-### Preparing for the pull request
+### Publish a new version

-Your commits leading up to the pull request should be named properly.
+The following steps have to be performed to publish a new version on NPM and add a tag to this Git repository:

-Each commit should begin with the name of the component that you have worked on in square brackets followed by a quick summary of what was done.
+1. Each commit should begin with the name of the component that you have worked on in square brackets followed by a quick summary of what was done.
    Example: `[Component] Added documentation`

-If you want to have your changes published to NPM as well then you should **prefix the message when mergin the pull request into master branch with the semver release level in square brackets**, these are: [major], [minor], or [patch].
+2. If you are finished, send a pull request
-If you add the component name into the message it has to come after the semver release level (e.g. "[patch][Component] Added documentation").
+3. We will check the changes of the pull-request
-Omitting the semver release level, or using an invalid one, skips the NPM deployment and only updates the documentation.
+4. We will **prefix the message when merging the pull request into master branch with the semver release level in square brackets**, these are: [major], [minor], or [patch].
+(Example: `[patch][Button] Added documentation to the button component`).

-Always run the tests and the linter prior to opening a pull request and fix any issues, errors and warnings that occur.
+> Always run the tests and the linter prior to opening a pull request and fix any issues, errors and warnings that occur.